www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * Test security
 * Test legalities and privacy policy.
 ## Open Tasks
 * [ ] The deployed systemd service shuts down after a while.
   Maybe this is caused by the oneshot type or maybe this is caused by the daily server restart?
+  -> This is caused by the fact, that the systemd service config has not configured an automated service start.
 * [x] Restart the server daily automatically.
     * [x] Move automatic update to 3:00 to 3:45.
     * [x] Setup daily restart configuration for at 4:00.